NestoJosa/project-template-2/README.md

 git clone https://github.com/NestoJosa/project-template.git `<new-dir-name>`
 - remove the remote repo:
 git remote rm origin
+- create a new remote repo
-- create a new remote repo and push the newly created project
+- add the new remote repo to the newly created project
 - update the proxy in gulpfile
 - run npm install